opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 CandidateContest
 ----------------

-A subclass of ``Contest`` for repesenting a contest among candidates seeking election to one or more public offices.
-Inherits all the required and optional properties of ``Contest``.
+A contest among candidates seeking election to one or more public offices.

+``CandidateContest`` inherits all the required and optional properties of ``Contest``.

 posts
     **repeated**